top of page

 If your spouse owns or rents a property here, you can vote here, even if you are not on the title to your property or the lease.
 You are “the spouse of a non-resident elector”.

-My point is this: if you own property, whether you live here full time or for only part of the year, you’re paying for services in Carling Township.
+My point is this: if you own property, whether you live here full-time or only part of the year, you’re paying for services in Carling Township.
 Make sure you learn the issues and get the best possible people working for you on council.

 Comments